 - Fifth grade through adulthood: 10 minutes every 2 hours

 For kids functioning below the kindergarten level, I really don’t recommend sensory breaks.
-Instead, I recommend a steady flow of sensory input that is frequently available in good pre-K classrooms: hands-on learning activities, frequent movement between centers, gross motor activities, and so on.
+Instead, I encourage a steady flow of sensory input that is frequently available in good pre-K classrooms: hands-on learning activities, frequent movement between centers, gross motor activities, and so on.

 We have a free 1- hour webinar titled An Introduction to the BrainWorks Approach to Effective Sensory Diets that goes over the basics of creating a good sensory program.